claracruet/PCIL_selection_pipeline/gene_to_pcil_branch.md

 ```
 <img width="543" height="66" alt="image" src="https://github.com/user-attachments/assets/92eb1578-4f51-4981-b3c2-e9f72a1ac6a7" />

-You will obtain one plot per each variant and per each PCIL (+).
+You will obtain one plot for each target gene × PCIL (+) combination.

 ```
 # Plotting my number one ranked PCIL (+)